Daniel97er/cs50web-final-project/capstone/README.md

 characters.
 Email format must be right because its tested with Regular Expression.
 After the successful registration you will be logged in and lead to the Dashboard page.
-If you are already have a Account you can click on Login to get the login page.
+If you are already have a Account you can click on Login to get the Login page.

 ![Alt-Text](pictures_documentation/ScreenshotCRMRegister.png)